Nicetrym8/SimpleGuitarTuner/README.md

 # SimpleGuitarTuner

 This is a simple guitar tuner project for Atmega328.\
-Tested only on Simulide. \
+Tested only with SimulIDE. \
 Compiled with avr-gcc.

 ## Circuit diagram